nobrakal/tungsten/README.md

 * `Tungsten.Structure.List`
 * `Tungsten.Structure.Tree`

+## Is this working?

+### Proof

+See a more-or-less formal proof in `doc/validity.md`.

-## Tests
+### Tests

+Even if valid from a theoritical point of view, does it work?

-Tests can be found in the `test/` directory.
+Some tests can be found in the `test/` directory.
 They use the great [`inspection-testing` package](http://hackage.haskell.org/package/inspection-testing) to test rewrite-rules firing.

 ## The name